daniaquazi/portfolio/README.md

 ## Featured Projects

 ### Tutoring Review Sentiment Analysis *(coming soon)*
 Scrapes Trustpilot reviews for three tutoring companies (Tutorful, MyTutor, Superprof) and compares them side by side.
-The focus is on competitor analysis — which company has the best sentiment, what do customers complain about most, and what words come up in 1-star vs 5-star reviews.
+The focus is on competitor analysis: which company has the best sentiment, what do customers complain about most, and what words come up in 1-star vs 5-star reviews.
 Includes keyword extraction per company, a model that predicts star rating from review text alone, and a Tableau dashboard comparing all three companies.

 Skills: web scraping, data wrangling, NLP, keyword extraction, machine learning, Tableau